 This one goes places.
 (Headphone-listening recommended)

 While in New York, I was lucky enough to witness the psychedelic salsa group La Mecánica Popular break it down at Nublu in Alphabet City, on a terribly rainy day that was warmed up by their fiery grooves.
 I sat down with Efraín Rozas a couple days later to talk about the trajectory of the band, as well as his solo work, the role of NYC in the history of Salsa, and much more.
-If you’re not well versed in salsa, cumbia, etc, this is a deep dive that moves through those styles as well hip hop, footwork, ambient and experimental percussion, so I hope our regular readers/listeners will this an interesting excursion.
+If you’re not well versed in salsa, cumbia, etc, this is a deep dive that moves through those styles as well hip hop, footwork, ambient and experimental percussion, so I hope our regular readers/listeners will find this an interesting excursion.

 Episode 3: ROBOT TEACH US TO GROOVE